BilalAbic/ProjectDemoHub/README.md

 ## 🙏 Acknowledgments

 - Design inspiration from modern portfolio websites
-- Tailwind CSS for the amazing utility-first framework
+- Tailwind CSS for the utility-first framework
 - Cloudinary for image management
-- Next.js team for the incredible framework
+- Vite team for the blazing fast build tool
 - Prisma team for the elegant ORM
+- React Query for server state management

 ---

 ## 📞 Support

-If you have questions or need help with the project:
+If you have questions or need help:

 1. Check the [Memory Bank documentation](memory-bank/)
 2. Review the [progress tracker](memory-bank/progress.md)
+3. Check [TESTING.md](TESTING.md) for testing info
-3. Open an issue on GitHub
+4. Open an issue on GitHub
-4. Contact the developer

 ---